 FRENCH NO. 10 – World no. 67 Paul-Henri Mathieu (Twitter @PHMofficiel, Instagram @phmofficiel)

-The world no. 12 back in 2008, Mathieu – who got married in September – has been enjoying his best season in a few years in 2016.
+The world no. 12 back in 2008, Mathieu – who got married in September – has been enjoying his best season in a while in 2016.
 Willing to do battle on the Challenger circuit when necessary, the 34-year-old’s longevity was rewarded by a final showing in Montpellier in February – where he lost only to Richard Gasquet.
 These Frenchmen really give their home crowds something to cheer about!

 FRENCH NO. 11 – World no. 75 Jeremy Chardy (Twitter @jimchardy, Instagram @jimchardy)

 It is strange to see 29-year-old Chardy falling this far down the rankings.
 As recently as the French Open, he was seeded no. 30.
 Nevertheless, a man of the former world no. 25’s skill should have some surprises left in the bag.
 With Rafael Nadal and Andy Murray among his long list of ATP victims, the clean-hitting right-hander – who has played only on the Challenger circuit since the US Open – has shown that he is made of quality material.

 FRENCH NO. 12 – World no. 87 Pierre-Hugues Herbert (Twitter @p2hugz, Instagram @pierrehuguesherbert)